SamyBencherif/LIB3D/README.md

 * The other constraint, voxels, has nothing to do with the renderer.
 This is a result of the existing scene management functions.
 It would be possible to incorporate non-voxel based geometry by adding supporting functions.

-* Finally, we have another rendering constaint.
+* Finally, we have another rendering constraint.
 Currently we only draw quads because LIB3D uses image_quad from Pythonista's scene module.
 Incidentally there is also a triangle_strip function.

 ## How to Run